citp/privacy-policy-historical/c/ce/cel/celebitchy.com.md

 **Obtaining and requesting deletion of your personal data**
 You can request deletion of specific comments by using the “Report This Comment As Spam or Abuse” link located under the comment you wish to delete.
 First verify the image as requested on the form.
 In the commenting box include the email address you used to comment on the site and write something like “I used the email xxx to comment.
 This is my comment and I would like it deleted.”

-If you would like a digital copy and/or deletion of some or all of the comments you have made on our site, please email us at: info@celebitchy.com or cbcomments@gmail.com
+If you are an EU citizen and would like a digital copy and/or deletion of some or all of the comments you have made on our site, please email us at: info@celebitchy.com or cbcomments@gmail.com

 In your e-mail to us, please use the subject line: GDPR data request.